jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Formian Worker.md

 RacialMods:
 Languages: Common, telepathy 60 ft.
 SQ: able assistant, formian traits, peerless bearer
+SpecialAbilities:
+  Able Assistant (Ex): >
-SpecialAbilities: Able Assistant (Ex) When a formian worker succeeds at an aid another check or attack roll that aids another hive mate within its telepathy range, it grants a +4 bonus on the skill check, on the attack roll, or to AC instead of the normal +2.
-Peerless Bearer (Ex) Workers are able to bear remarkable burdens for their size.
+    When a formian worker succeeds at an aid another check or attack roll that aids another hive mate within its telepathy range, it grants a +4 bonus on the skill check, on the attack roll, or to AC instead of the normal +2.
+  Peerless Bearer (Ex): >
+    Workers are able to bear remarkable burdens for their size.
 They have a +5 racial bonus to Strength when calculating the effects of encumbrance.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: